deco3500/fantastic3/README.md

 - Resources - equipment or other tools/people you might need.

 Our key tasks of the project are Requirements Gathering and Analysis, Design, Development, Testing, Final Changes and Documentation/Presentation.
 Each phase we have key deliverables depending on the week (see Milestones).
 We have 4 major milestones during our project in week 8, week 10, week 12 and week 13.
 In between the different milestones, we have different tasks to work on.
+In order to keep track of the project progress, the team leader will track the improvements.
 The resources we need are listed in the table below.

 ### Milestones